juliancwirko/react-redux-webpack-meteor/README.md

 ### Why?

 I like Meteor as a backend and for DDP, but not so much for its React integration and build system.
 It is good, but I have a feeling that it's missing something.
 It isn't elastic.
 I like Webpack and all tools around it.
 I also like separation and Redux usage here.
 I can use my custom React configuration with Meteor backend and still have my realtime updates where I want.
 What is more important I can configure backend in minutes.
 Also with such structure I am able to switch to another backend very quickly.

-**But first of all this is also demo repo for blog post which will be published on my blog soon.**

 If you have any suggestions, go ahead!